the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 </html>
 ~~~~~~~

 Whereas **HTML tags** (e.g. `<h1>`) are used to give a website structure, the space within these HTML tags can be filled with information (e.g. `Hello HTML`).
 HTML tags in combination with their content are called **HTML elements** (e.g. `<h1>Hello HTML</h1>`).
-However, don't be too dogmatic about HTML element and HTML tag, because many developers use them interchangeably and most of them will refer to it as HTML element if they are not adressing specifically the HTML tag's representation with angle brackets.
+However, don't get too dogmatic about the naming (HTML element vs HTML tag), because many developers use these terms interchangeably and most of them will refer to it as HTML element if they are not adressing specifically the HTML tag's representation with angle brackets.

-In the last example, you have sees HTML in its natural existence as a tree of tags.
+In the last example, you have seen HTML in its natural existence as a tree of tags.
 The tree always starts with a `<html>` tag, followed by the nested `<head>` and `<body>`.
-While the `<head>` tag acts mostly as parent tag for website settings, for example the `<title>` tag which changes the browser tab's title of the website, the `<body>` tag acts as parent tag for all your content displayed in the browser (except for the `<script>` tag which includes more files).
-If we would ignore JavaScript for a moment, we could use the `<body>` tag to display just structured yet static content in the browser:
+While the `<head>` tag acts mostly as parent tag for website settings, for example the `<title>` tag which changes the browser tab's title of the website, the `<body>` tag acts as parent tag for all your content displayed in the browser.
+We can use the `<body>` tag to display just structured yet static content in the browser:

 {title="index.html",lang="html"}
 ~~~~~~~